nrgsghanei2001/Author_Identification_using_Large_Language_Models/README.md

 ## Project Overview

 This project focuses on identifying authors in Persian literature using both traditional machine learning methods and modern language models like BERT.
-The work was divided into two main parts: dataset creation and author identification.
+The work has two main parts: dataset creation and author identification.

 ## Part 1: Dataset Creation